 The night starts as each HOB night starts, at Flannery's only tonight Flannery's smells like a frat house (sour beer) and there are gnats everywhere.
 There are only two empty stools at the bar and those are next to a couple of other empty tools.
 They are playing some really bad music.
 One of those stations where every band sounds like Creed or Staind or one of those bands in that genre.
 I can't tell them apart.
 At some point the obligatory "If you could only see the way she loves me..." song comes on.
 As soon as I hear the song start I make the "this might be the worst song in the world" comment and then it happens, Stacey asks if there is a band playing.
 I look at her, perplexed.
 It turns out the tool on the stool next to her is singing along to the song, Bud Light can in hand.
 Well, there's nothing for it but to order the Irish Nachos and move on.
-As if to somehow apologize to us, they add a side of BBQ sauce.
-It works.
-That is the missing piece to the puzzle.
+As if to somehow apologize

 We are wrist banded, scanned, and stamped.
 We use the Ladies Room where I lose my balance and some people think I am drunk.
 I am not but if I amused them, then I am happy.
 We get a couple of drinks and find a place to stand to the right of the stage.
 We have determined that this is mostly a Cheap Trick crowd and not just because the first people we saw were an entire family in black and white Cheap Trick t-shirts.
-They announce the line up and apparently, CT is on first.
-This is good news because the floor will clear out but bad news that we have to listen to the entire CT set.
+They announce the line up and apparently,

 As CT leaves the stage. the floor swap begins.
 Stacey and I wade the massive exiting crowd - in fact, I haven't seen such a crowd swap this massive since Bauhaus' Coachella appearance although I don't remember who was on before them - maybe Weezer - and make it to the floor.
 It's relatively pleasant until these two porky lesbians show up.
 Think purple windbreaker girl if there were two of her, they were fat, and they were hanging all over each other talking very loudly.
 Very quickly, they annoy everyone in their general vicinity, especially Stacey.
 When she asks them to keep to their own personal smelly space (it's hotter than hell down there), one comments that "this is the floor so what does she expect".
 Well, when there is space, you expect people to stay in it.
 This is not like expecting personal space on the floor for Social Distortion, which I have seen dudes try to make for their bitches.
 On to Squeeze.